-The genetic data from your fetus are stored in the Danish National Genome Center under your civil registration number.
-Data are stored and used under the highest level of security.
-You can read more about data security and the Danish National Genome Center at: Danish National Genome Center (ngc.dk).
+Your genetic data are stored with the Danish National Genome Center.
+Your data are stored and used under the highest level of security.
+You can read more about data security and the Danish National Genome Center at www.ngc.dk.

-The Danish National Genome Center is an institution under the Danish Ministry of the Interior and Health and is located at Ørestads Boulevard 5, 2300 Copenhagen S. The Danish National Genome Center may be contacted by email: kontakt@ngc.dk, or by telephone: 24 97 17 65.
+The Danish National Genome Center is an institution under the Danish Ministry of the Interior and Health and is located at Ørestads Boulevard 5, 2300 Copenhagen S.

+The Danish National Genome Center may be contacted by email: kontakt@ngc.dk, or by telephone: 24 97 17 65.